FanJunqiao/mmDiff/README.md

 ```

 ## Dataset
-ur datasets are based on [mmBody](https://chen3110.github.io/mmbody/index.html) and [mm-Fi](https://ntu-aiot-lab.github.io/mm-fi).
+Our datasets are based on [mmBody](https://chen3110.github.io/mmbody/index.html) and [mm-Fi](https://ntu-aiot-lab.github.io/mm-fi).
 We provide the pretrained mmBody dataset as [mmBody.zip](https://www.dropbox.com/scl/fo/xqs7viqn6bjlolmu0qsjj/h?rlkey=hleuxio64kp43b5yx75lsszow&dl=0).
 To run the code, please download all the `mmBody.zip` and extract the .npy files to the `mmBody/` folder.
 Meanwhile, to follow the setting of Human 3.6m dataset of human pose estimation, please download the `pose_format.zip` and extract it to the `pose_format\` folder.

 ## Pretrained mmDiff model
-We provide the pretrained mmDiff parameter [here]((https://www.dropbox.com/scl/fo/xqs7viqn6bjlolmu0qsjj/h?rlkey=hleuxio64kp43b5yx75lsszow&dl=0)).
+We provide the pretrained mmDiff parameter [here](https://www.dropbox.com/scl/fo/xqs7viqn6bjlolmu0qsjj/h?rlkey=hleuxio64kp43b5yx75lsszow&dl=0).
 Before running the code, please download the `checkpoints.zip` and extract all the .pth files to the `checkpoints/` folder.
 Before running the code, please specify the checkpoint path in the runner.sh shell file as:
 ```bash
 --model_diff_path checkpoints/[name].pth \
 ```